Maureen Duffy: Early work

-Becoming a novelist

-Duffy's first novel, That's How It Was (1962) was written at a publisher's suggestion and won great acclaim.
+Duffy's first novel, That's How It Was (1962), was written at a publisher's suggestion and won great acclaim.
 While many reviewers dwelt on its vivid depiction of a working-class childhood, Duffy also emphasised that her goal was to show the influences that could form a writer and those that could encourage a preference for same-sex love.

-Duffy's first openly gay novel was The Microcosm (1966), set in and around the famous lesbian Gateways Club in London (renamed the House of Shades).
+Her first openly gay novel was The Microcosm (1966), set in and around the famous lesbian Gateways Club in London (renamed the House of Shades).
 It was the first to depict a wide range of contrasting gay women of different ages, classes and ethnicities – and historical periods – to make a point that "there are dozens of ways of being queer".
 Widely reviewed, it sold well and inspired lesbian readers, including U. A. Fanthorpe and Mary McIntosh.

 Duffy's other early novels deal with the life of creative artists.
 The Single Eye (1964) has a talented photographer gradually finding that his wife has become his rival, a restriction that holds back his life and his art, so that for the sake of his creativity and identity he must leave her.
 The Paradox Players (1967), about a writer, draws on Duffy's experience of living on a houseboat.
 It shows the attractions of the freer life in an alternative community, together with its shortcomings (including rats in the food cupboard).
 The paradox lies in the difficulty of sustaining this as a permanent lifestyle, as the pressures of the outside world break through.